 Vintage Volvo 6V to 12V Conversion

 I totally understand there is a certain need to keep your vintage Volvo as it was designed and delivered from the factory.
 There are value of originality issues and there's always the argument that if Volvo originally designed it that way, it must have been fine...and this is true...6V automotive electrical systems were typical and state of the technological art in their era.
-However, if we intend to use the vehicle now, forty years on, as a "daily driver", when nothing less than absolute reliability will do (including starting, and white headlights, and vigorous windshield wipers), some owners may want consider an upgrade to a 12 Volt electrical system.
+However, if we intend to use the vehicle now, decades on, as a "daily driver", when nothing less than absolute reliability will do (including starting, and white headlights, and vigorous windshield wipers), some owners may want consider an upgrade to a 12 Volt electrical system.
 The conversion work involved is significant, but not so much as to be overwhelming.

 The practical information here is presented for the benefit of those doing this upgrade, or just those considering it, and is based on an actual conversion performed by Bill Matuscak in Wisconsin, under my guidance (strictly via e-mail and pix...).
 Taken one item at a time, the article will cover background information and actual steps required, with actual Bill's actual results and notes [in yellow] here and there.
 As usual, I stand by the info presented here, and will always try to help with questions, but in the end, YOU are the master of YOUR destiny, hence the following disclaimer.

 The information here has been compiled and checked with the utmost care, but is strictly a guide to be used in conjunction with normal, cautious shop practice.
 I cannot be responsible for your specific actions, work safely!

 Suggested prerequisite reading, if you need to build up your confidence in tearing into your automotive electrics: An automotive electrical Primer tech article